EdwinLiavaa/Whitepaper/README.md

 # About

-Malo e Lelei and welcome!
+Malo e Lelei and Welcome!

-I'm excited to share with you my whitepaper on restructuring Tonga's entire governance model around blockchains and proof-of-work consensus.
+<p align="justify">I'm excited to share with you my whitepaper on restructuring Tonga's entire governance model around blockchains and proof-of-work consensus.
 By validating the authentic popular will directly from citizens through cryptography, we remove the need for institutional centralization and intermediaries.
-Policy outcomes emerge from the accountable expenditure of participatory efforts rewarded as sovereign equity stakes.
+Policy outcomes emerge from the accountable expenditure of participatory efforts rewarded as sovereign equity stakes.</p>

 Please visit the [whitepaper](https://www.researchgate.net/publication/380904006_Decentralized_Micro-Governance_Model_for_the_Kingdom_of_Tonga_Based_on_Proof-of-Work_Consensus) at ResearchGate.

-Appreciate your support and comments!
-I'd love to hear from you.

 Contact me: [edwin@liavaa.space](mailto:edwin@liavaa.space) or [etuini.liavaa@gmail.com](mailto:etuini.liavaa@gmail.com) or [Twitter](https://twitter.com/EdwinLiavaa) or [GitHub](https://github.com/EdwinLiavaa) or [LinkedIn](https://www.linkedin.com/in/edwin-liavaa/)